Skyrail Rainforest Cableway

 We are privileged to offer guests the opportunity to explore one of the most fragile rainforest environments on earth and are acting to protect the natural environment for future generations, creating advocates, and a greater appreciation for a sustainable future.

-Right to Left: George Chapman (Skyrail Director), with his daughter Karen Hawkins (Skyrail Director) and son Ken Chapman (Skyrail Chairman)
+Skyrail Director, George Chapman: centre, with his daughter Karen Hawkins: (Skyrail Director) right, grand-daughter, Emily Chapman (Far Right) and son Ken Chapman: (Skyrail Chairman) Left.

 The concept of Skyrail Rainforest Cableway was conceived in the 1980’s by entrepreneurs and pioneers of the tourism and ecotourism industry, who have gone on to become leaders in their field, creating a legacy for those who have followed.